-- Adults and children 6 years and above: Injection into the upper arm (deltoid) - Children aged 1 year to <6 years: Injection into the LEFT upper arm - Infants aged 6 11 months: Injection into the LEFT antero-lateral thigh
+- Adults and children 6 years and above: Injection into the upper arm (deltoid).
+An opposite arm should be used for other vaccines (COVID-19) administered on the same visit. - Children aged 1 year to <6 years: Injection into the LEFT upper arm - Infants aged 6 11 months: Injection into the LEFT antero-lateral thigh